7 Possible causes of lockjaw

 Several nerves and muscles control jaw movement.
 Due to their anatomical arrangement, lockjaw is typically characterized by a partially open jaw position.
-The causes of lockjaw may include:
+The seven possible causes of lockjaw may include:

 - Temporomandibular joint disorder (TMJ disorder): It is one of the prime reasons for lockjaw.
 TMJ disorders can develop due to arthritis, inflammatory disease, or facial accidents/injuries.